wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-defender-introduction/includes/threat-information-sources.md

 Microsoft Cloud App Security provides you with visibility, control, and the analytics you need to identify and defeat security threats in Microsoft and third-party cloud services.

-With the integration of Cloud App Security with Microsoft 365 Defender, your security team can detect unusual behaviour across cloud apps to identify compromised users or rogue applications, analyse high-risk usage, and automatically remediate to limit the risk to your organization.
+With the integration of Cloud App Security with Microsoft 365 Defender, your security team can detect unusual behavior across cloud apps to identify compromised users or rogue applications, analyze high-risk usage, and automatically remediate to limit the risk to your organization.